sueszli/notionSnapshot/README.md

 > [!WARNING]
 > Project not actively maintained, but pull-requests are welcome.
 >
 > Also: this is not a safe backup method.
-Check out the improved version [NotionBackup](https://github.com/sueszli/notionBackup) which also fixes Notion's standard HTML exports.
+Check out the improved version [NotionBackup](https://github.com/sueszli/notionBackup) which fixes Notion's standard HTML exports.

 <br><br><br>